binarymist/command-line/git.md

 ## Fetching and Merging

+`fetch` gives you a chance to examine the changes you just fetched.

 `git fetch origin`
-gives you a chance to examine the changes you just fetched.
 It fetches all branches from origin and stores them as remote branches locally.